skhemissa/Rescue-Forensic-Disk/README.md

 An iso file in available in the current directory.
 The directory "live_image" content all the live-build environment for creating the disk image.
 It is left for education and troubleshooting.

 ## Disk image information and usages
 ### General information
 Autologin is configured.

 The default username and associated password is displayed in the conky window on the desktop.
+ **TODO:**
+ - [ ] Add screen, in the started, for setting the password for default user (yad window ?)

-For changing the keyboard layout,
-Click on the flag in the panel and select the layout (configured fr, en, us).
+For changing the keyboard layout: click on the flag in the panel and select the layout (configured fr, en, us).
 For a new layout, right click on the flag in the panel, "Keyboard settings", "Layout", button "Add", select your layout, then put your layout in the top.

  **TODO:**
  - [ ] Menu customization

 ### Available tools
 Launchers configured in the panel: